deadlyvipers/dojo_rules/introduction.md

-Yep, these are the intro.
+Yep, this is the introduction.
+Favorite path: Git.